rafaeljusto/gocnab/README.md

 # gocnab

-CNAB (Un)Marshaler is an encoder for brazillian banks protocol that will help you to create and/or parse CNAB (Centro Nacional de Automação Bancária) encoded files.
+CNAB (Un)Marshaler is an encoder for the brazilian banks' protocol that will help you to create and/or parse CNAB (Centro Nacional de Automação Bancária) encoded files.
 You can use the struct tags to define the position of the field in the CNAB files `[begin,end)`.
 It also supports `gocnab.Marshaler`, `gocnab.Unmarshaler`, `encoding.TextMarshaler` and `encoding.TextUnmarshaler` for custom types.